wolkykim/qlibc/README.md

 and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

+Side note: This fork repo is just hobby-ish contribution, not really sure if my fork is acceptable by the Project Lead.

 ## qLibc Copyright

 qLibc is published under 2-clause BSD license known as Simplified BSD License.